No Fee Promise

 Lisa S. Levine, P.A. | Broward County Hotel Negligence Lawyer

 If you or a loved one has experienced an injury due to hotel negligence, you need to make sure you are well-represented.
 The attorneys at Lisa S. Levine, P.A. are experienced negligence and personal injury attorneys and are able to ensure that you receive fair compensation for the damages you or your love one suffered.
 Lisa Levine is passionate about health issues surrounding negligence and will fight for justice in your case.
-If you are anywhere in Florida, including: Fort Lauderdale, Miami, West Palm Beach, Boca Raton, or the surrounding areas of Broward, Miami-Dade, or Palm Beach counties, contact Lisa S. Levine, P.A. for an analysis of your hotel negligence case.
+If you are anywhere in Florida, including: Weston, Miami, West Palm Beach, Boca Raton, or the surrounding areas of Broward, Miami-Dade, or Palm Beach counties, contact Lisa S. Levine, P.A. for an analysis of your hotel negligence case.

 Meet the Attorney